-- Identify those individuals who need to receive the Model Premium Assistance Extension Notice which include: - o Individuals who were eligible for the subsidy as of October 31, 2009. - Individuals who have exhausted their original 9-month subsidy period and failed to make payment at the end of that 9-month period. - Individuals who have exhausted their original 9-month subsidy period and who have made full payment to continue their COBRA. - Identify how you will handle those individuals who are due a refund or credit. - Identify those individuals who received a General Model Notice that did not contain the correct verbiage regarding the extension and resend an updated general notice to those individuals.
+• Identify those individuals who need to receive the Model Premium Assistance Extension Notice which include:

+o Individuals who have exhausted their original 9-month subsidy period and failed to make payment at the end of that 9-month period.

+o Individuals who have exhausted their original 9-month subsidy period and who have made full payment to continue their COBRA.

+• Identify how you will handle those individuals who are due a refund or credit.

+• Identify those individuals who received a General Model Notice that did not contain the correct verbiage regarding the extension and resend an updated general notice to those individuals.